ETHEL DE LONG ZANDE WRITING For the Sake of Learning

 Zande, Ethel de Long.
 “FOR THE SAKE OF LEARNING.”
 Home Mission Monthly, Vol. XXXV, Issue 1.
 Nov 1920, p.
 1. Reprinted in the Quarterly Magazine of the Southern Industrial Educational Association, Vol. XIII, Nos.
 1 & 2.
 March and June 1921, pp. 3-7.

-“The efficiency of an illiterate people in competition with an education nation [that] is as the crooked stick against the sulky plow; the sickle against the reaper; the bullock cart against the express train, the ocean greyhound, and the aeroplane; the pony messenger against the telegraph, telephone and wireless.”
+“The efficiency of an illiterate people in competition with an education nation [that] is as the crooked stick against the sulky cow; the sickle against the reaper; the bullock cart against the express train, the ocean greyhound, and the aeroplane; the pony messenger against the telegraph, telephone and wireless.”

-“For the Sake of Learning” by Ethel de Long Zande is published in the following magazine on pages 3 through 7.
+The later, more extensive article, “For the Sake of Learning” by Ethel de Long Zande is re-published in the Quarterly Magazine of the Southern Industrial Educational Association, March and June 1921on pages 3 through 7, as captured below.

-GALLERY: Quarterly Magazine of the Southern Industrial Educational Association, March and June 1921
+GALLERY: Quarterly Magazine of the Southern Industrial Educational Association, March and June 1921 [Reprinted based on the 1920 article for Home Monthly Mission magazine.]

 See Also: